nuxeo/marketplace-elasticsearch/README.md

 To populate it you have two options:

- - If you have a small repository:
+ - If you don't have the REST API enable :
      1 Go to Admin Center > Elasticsearch > Admin
-     2 Use the ReIndex button (and wait a few seconds)
+     2 Use the ReIndex button

-- If you have a big repository:
-     - Check
-	   https://github.com/nuxeo/nuxeo-elasticsearch/tree/master/scripts
-	   you will find a script to dump Nuxeo documents and import them into Elasticsearch.
+	 This is an asynchron job, you can see in the Admin Center / Monitoring  / Event Bus when there is no more waiting events the indexing is done.

+- If you want to first dump the data using the REST API Check: https://github.com/nuxeo/nuxeo-elasticsearch/tree/master/scripts

 ## Reporting Problems